Falenos/uphold-bot/README.md

 In your terminal you can see `1 alert per pair` set in the `.env `file as long as the current price is up or down more than the ocillation threshhold, set also in the `.env `file.

 ## Limitations
-we are limited to the pairs that uphold api supports of course.
+We are limited to the pairs that uphold api supports of course.
 Also the calculation equation is `very` specific.

 ## Features to come